snoberyman/Hello_maze/README.md

 # Hello_maze
-A maze of force feedback walls made by processing for the Haply 2diy device.
+A maze with force resistance walls made by processing for the Haply 2diy device.